 Sponsored by Mexican Cultural Institute

 10:00 AM – 2 PM FREE

-butterfly tagging demos, mass butterfly releases, education, food, music and fun.
+butterfly tagging demos, education, food, music and fun.
 Costumes encouraged!
 We will gather for the parade at 9:30 AM, so come ready as your favorite pollinator.
-Butterfly releases will take place at 11:15 and 12:45.
+Don’t miss it!

 Sponsored by The Pearl, H-E-B, San Antonio River Authority, the John and Florence Newman Foundation, the Rivard Report, and Texas Butterfly Ranch.

 Underwriters: Greenhaven Industries, Trinity University, Mexican Cultural Institute, San Antonio Botanical Garden, and the Witte Museum.

 Alamo Area Beekeepers, Bat Conservation International, Bexar County Master Gardeners, Bridge, David Ladensohn Plowshare Mediation, David Suzuki Foundation, Earn A Bike Coop, Green Haven Landscaping, Green Spaces Alliance, H-E-B, Monarch Joint Venture, Little Herds, Mexican Cultural Institute, Monarch Watch, Native Plant Society, National Wildlife Federation, Nectar Bar, Rainbow Gardens, San Antonio Botanical Garden, San Antonio Natural Areas, San Antonio River Authority, San Antonio Water Services, San Antonio Zoo, TBG Partners, Color Spot Nurseries, Texas Butterfly Ranch, Trinity University, UTSA, White Cloud Drones, The Witte.